Frequently Asked Questions

 No – not on your Nelly!
 Stick to your own start time.

-If you want to order a cup of coffee from the Hawthorne Coffee stand at HNP as you come home along Joll Road, it would be a good idea to have your mobile to phone ahead!
+Yes it is advised.
+As well as for safety, if you want to order a cup of coffee from the Hawthorne Coffee stand at HNP as you come home along Joll Road, it would be a good idea to have your mobile to phone ahead!